 Iowa State did give up 243 rushing yards to Kent State earlier this year, and another 209 yards to UNLV, but it also has forced six fumbles and leads the Big 12 in turnover margin.

 KU pass offense vs. Iowa State pass defense

 With the running game nearly non-existent at this point, the motor that's kept the Jayhawks' offense going is its passing attack.
 Quarterback Todd Reesing is among the Big 12 leaders in total offense and passing yards per game, although Mangino called the junior out following the Sam Houston State game for trying to do too much.

 Iowa State's secondary has been decent this year, and the Cyclones have totaled seven interceptions so far this season, second in the conference.
 But they likely will be facing one of the league's deepest receiving corps this season, one that returns injured senior Dexton Fields.

-Iowa State rush offense vs. Kansas rush defense
+Iowa State rush offense vs. KU rush defense

-Iowa State pass offense vs. Kansas pass defense
+Iowa State pass offense vs. KU pass defense